kiwiandroiddev/graphiql-app/README.md

 - Username
 - Password

-After which all GraphQL requests will include an Authorization header with the access token returned from authenticating with the given credentials.
+Once these Oauth2 server details and credentials are supplied, all future GraphQL requests will automatically be authorized (i.e. the correct Authorization header will be added to requests).

-If no Oauth2 credentials are given, requests will default to be unauthenticated.
+GraphiQL will continue to work normally (making unauthenticated requests) if no Oauth2 credentials are supplied.